 This support allowed me to return to school, and I stuck to my plan to graduate.
 I had the opportunity to join another research project, with public health professor Dr. Jenna Lloyd, interviewing social service agencies that work with immigrants and refugees.

 Thanks to all the support from my mentors, I learned how to be one, and I’m using this skill to support health initiatives in our Milwaukee communities.

 United Migrant Opportunity Services, Inc. was founded in Milwaukee in 1965 as an organization with a singular mission to improve the lives of migrant and seasonal farm workers.
 The organization, now known simply as UMOS, has evolved to provide programs and services that improve the employment, educational, health and housing opportunities of under-served populations in Milwaukee.
-UMOS’s half-century history has coincided with the sizable growth of Milwaukee’s Latinx community.
-Today, approximately 40 percent of Wisconsin’s Latinx population calls Milwaukee home.
+UMOS’s half-century history has coincided with the sizable growth of Milwaukee’s Latino community.
+Today, approximately 40 percent of Wisconsin’s Latino population calls Milwaukee home.

 In 2017, community residents, students, and local artists created an oral history and mural project to document and honor the people who are part of this history.
 Spearheaded by artist Raoul Deal and funded in part with a grant from the Wisconsin Humanities Council, the project involved historians and UW-Milwaukee art students who mentored high school interns from ArtWorks for Milwaukee.
 The project resulted in a 90-foot mural that features cornfields, migrant workers, organizers such as Jesus Salas and Father James Groppi, breweries, foundries and other images that connect this history to ongoing struggles for equality.